Gross, Operational, and Net Profit (Differences)

 * Taxes and Licenses – revenue, personal and business property; certification, continuing education, franchise license, assessments

 Expenses generally have very little to do with the day-to-day sales of products or rendering services.
-These costs are long-term in nature and are required to run the business but not sell the product.
+These costs are long-term in nature and are required to run the business, but not to sell the product.

 Notice how operational profit is more inclusive of other generic expenses.
-There is another term often substituted for operational profit and it is called Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA).
-The taxes refers to income taxes and not the group of taxes found within the expenses as identified above.
+There is another term often substituted for operational profit, and it is called Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).
+The taxes refer to income taxes and not the group of taxes found within the expenses, as identified above.

 The following is an example of a profit and loss statement through the operational profit line.